Dizziness can be debilitating

 While movement may aggravate labyrinthitis, it does not fit the pattern of BPPV.
 Unlike BPPV, labyrinthitis symptoms typically last longer, may be ongoing and remain present while at rest.
 An individual with acute labyrinthitis may be bed-ridden in the early stages.

 Viral labyrinthitis typically lasts 4-6 weeks, gradually improving over this time.
-In some
+In some cases residual dis-equilibrium and mild dizziness may continue for months or even years.

 Once the initial symptoms settle, the inner ear is likely to remain injured.
-The brain needs to compensate and re-calibrate for the
+The brain needs to compensate and re-calibrate for the mis-matched signal from the inner ear.
+If this is done effectively the individual will recover well.

 MANAGEMENT DURING THE ACUTE (IMMEDIATE) PHASE